Translocase of the inner membrane

-The translocase of the inner membrane (TIM) is a complex of proteins found in the inner mitochondrial membrane of the mitochondria.
+The translocase of the inner membrane (TIM) is a complex of proteins found in the inner membrane of the mitochondrion.
 Components of the TIM complex facilitate the translocation of proteins across the inner membrane and into the mitochondrial matrix.
 They also facilitate the insertion of proteins into the inner mitochondrial membrane, where they must reside in order to function, these mainly include members of the mitochondrial carrier family of proteins.

 The TIM23 complex

 The TIM23 complex facilitates translocation of matrix-targeted proteins into the mitochondrial matrix.
 These proteins contain a cleavable presequence.
 The TIM23 complex is made up of the subunits Tim17, Tim21 and Tim23, which are thought to contribute to the structural formation of the translocation channel that spans the inner membrane, and Tim44, which is a peripheral membrane protein.
 Tim44 is only weakly associated with Tim23 and is located on the matrix side of the inner membrane.
 At the opening of the TIM17-23 complex, Tim44 recruits mitochondrial heat shock protein 70, which further mediates translocation of the precursor through ATP hydrolysis.
 Following protein entry into the matrix, the presequence is cleaved off by the matrix processing peptidase and the protein undergoes folding into an active conformation, facilitated by HSP60.